holidayextras/recruitment-tasks/README.md

 - [Build an API](developer-API-task.md)
 - [Flickr API](developer-flickr-task.md)

 If you have _not_ been asked to complete a specific task in the email you received from our recruitment team then we're leaving it up to you!
 Feel free to pick whichever task you believe would best showcase your skills.

-Alternatively if you regularly contribute to open-source and believe that we will be able to gain a valuable insight into how you work, then please pass on these details to your recruitment contact.

 ## What to do after completing the task(s)?